 This Doctor of Veterinary Medicine was unhappy until she changed her career, left the small animal hospital, and found some new veterinary niches within the pharmaceutical world.
 More importantly, if you want a list of veterinary career options, our article titled “What Do Vets Do”, can help.

 We have a few other Ross University interviews featured on the site.
-They are all insightful and each adds a unique perspective on life after veterinary school.
+Additionally, they are all insightful while adding a unique perspective on life after veterinary school.

 Veterinary School attended, and year that you started.

 At what age did you first apply to vet school?

 How many application cycles did you apply to, before being accepted?

 How many schools invited you for an interview?

 How many of those gave you an acceptance letter?

 Do you remember any specifically challenging interview questions?

 There were questions about moving to another country, bc I was applying to Ross University.
 Some other questions had to do with studying and my study habits; don’t recall much else that was challenging.